 You can’t perform all the time

 So this paragraph is the crux of this blog post.
 It’s important to understand that OUTPUT measurements, are a gauge of your PERFORMANCE.
-So if you choose to use output such as a power meter, to gauge your training, you are testing your performance, every single session.
+So if you choose to use output such as a power meter, to gauge your training, you are testing yourself is every single session.
 Even if you think you’re only training, having a number in front of you which constantly tells you your output, means that you are measuring performance and that’s not healthy.
 We all know someone who goes out for an easy run and can’t relax because their watch is saying the pace is too slow.
 What will their friends think when they post it to Strava?

 There’s 3 things to consider here:

 - You can’t be at your best every single session.
 It’s simply impossible.
 In fact, why would you even want to be at your best every session?
 As the saying goes, the only important performance is on ‘test day’ or ‘race day’.
 Your performances in training will fluctuate from week to week.
 Linear improvement every week does not happen.